-Eight-year old Alexander Sabo and his six-year old sister, Helen, the youngest children of poor, Hungarian-immigrant parents, were found beaten to death in the woods near their home in the mining hamlet of Mollenauer, near Castle Shannon, on May 28, 1925.
-They had been sexually assaulted before being killed the previous day.
+Eight-year old Alexander Sabo and his six-year old sister, Helen, were reported missing in the mining hamlet of Mollenauer, near Castle Shannon, on May 27, 1925.
+The two youngest children of poor, Hungarian-immigrant parents, Charles and Rosa (Rose) Sabo, were found beaten to death in the woods near their home the next day.
+They had been sexually assaulted before being killed.

-Notified of the children’s disappearance, police attention quickly turned to Raymond Winter, a street car driver who worked in the area and had been seen with the children just before their disappearance.
+Notified of the children’s disappearance, police attention quickly turned to Raymond Winter, a street car conductor and noted artist who worked in the area and had been seen with the children just before their disappearance.
 He was arrested even before their bodies were found.

 Winter, a World War I Army combat veteran who had been gassed and shelled, quickly confessed to police that he lured the children into the woods with a bag of candy.
 He had unsuccessfully tried to solicit two older Sabo children for sodomy prior to enticing their younger siblings.